Capo Fifths On The Cello

 This is a sub-page of the article dedicated to playing Fifths on the cello.

 Unlike violinists, we cellists can’t stop two strings simultaneously with one fingertip.
 In order to stop two strings at the same time with the same finger, we need to change our finger posture, flattening the finger completely and pressing the entire last phalanx (the entire finger pad), rigid and straightened out like a bar (or like a piece of wood), across both strings, like a guitar “capo”.
 This is why we will call this technique the “capo” fifth.
 The following finger configurations with capo fifths on each finger can be transposed around the Neck Region.

 JUMP OR CAPO?

 Sometimes, especially for the first finger, it is not absolutely clear whether it would be better to jump the finger across the strings or use the capo technique, as in the following examples:

 CAPO FIFTHS FINGER PREFERENCE

-“Capo” fifths are perfectly suited to being played by the thumb (see the page dedicated to Fifths), but when we need to play them with the other fingers we will notice considerable differences in the ease (or difficulty) with which each different finger is able to stop two strings at the same time.
+“Capo” fifths are perfectly suited to being played by the thumb (see below and also the page dedicated to Fifths), but when we need to play them with the other fingers we will notice considerable differences in the ease (or difficulty) with which each different finger is able to stop two strings at the same time.
 The first finger is, after the thumb, by far the most suitable finger for playing capo fifths which is fortunate because a large part of the fifths we will need to play actually fall on the first finger:

 After the first finger, the other fingers become progressively weaker and less suited to playing capo fifths, with the little finger being the least suited.